BrendanJohn/e28/independent-study/README.md

-# React and Vue.js: A Comparison of Key Features, Benefits, Drawbacks, and Essential Use Cases
+# React & Vue.js: A Comparison of Key Features, Benefits, Drawbacks, & Essential Use Cases
 *By Brendan Murphy*

 ## Common features of React and Vue.js